Indothemis carnatica

-The black marsh skimmer, or light-tipped demon, (Indothemis carnatica) is a species of dragonfly in the family Libellulidae.
+Indothemis carnatica, the black marsh skimmer, or light-tipped demon, is a species of dragonfly in the family Libellulidae.
 It is found in India, Sri Lanka and Thailand.

 Description and habitat

 It is a small dark violaceous or blackish-brown dragonfly with yellow markings obscurely showing through.
 Its thorax is blackish-brown, obscured with pruinescence and appears uniformly dark violaceous in full adults.
 Young males and females are yellowish.
 Abdomen is dark violaceous with yellow markings obscurely showing through.
 Its anal appendages are pale yellow tipped with black.